renatalantos/Battleship-in-Python/README.md

 ## Discrepancies with original ideas

 * I meant to implement ships of different sizes, number of ships would have been half of the board_size variable.
 Sizes would have been 1 to 5.
-Unfortunately, due to lack of time, this didn't happen.
+Unfortunately, i only have ships of size of 1 x 1.

 * My make_guesses() function is quite big as I use both a while and a for loop inside it.
 I meant to use small and neat functions but unfortunatley my validation only works this way.
 It is one of my goals to perfect my function skills.